 This procedure usually takes at least two hours, and the patient can generally go home the same day.

-For the first few days after the procedure, you will need to wear a compression bandage around the head to protect the ears from injury.
+For the first few days in the recovery process, you will need to wear a compression bandage around the head to protect the ears from injury.
 After a week or so, your surgeon may recommend a protective dressing around the head when you sleep.

-If possible, avoid wearing clothing or collars that rub against the ears, which will slow the healing process.
-After the surgeon removes your bandages, you may need to wear a protective headband for two or three more weeks.
+If possible, avoid wearing clothing or collars that rub against the ears, which will slow the recovery process.
+After the surgeon removes your bandages, you may need to wear a otoplasty recovery headband for two or three more weeks.

 Most patients recover from otoplasty after two months, but you could still have swelling after that.

-For best results, please follow these tips after otoplasty:
+For best results, most patients follow these tips after ear pinning:

 Don’t Touch Or Rub Your Ears

-It’s important not to touch or rub your ears for the first two weeks.
+It’s important not to touch or rub your ears for the first few days post surgery.
 This keeps the ears in their new position and avoids damage to the incisions.

 Also, move carefully because your ears won’t be as sensitive at first.
 If, for example, something hits you in the head, you may not feel trauma to the ear.